Stencyl/stencylpedia/chapter-10/mobile-optimize.md

 ## Introduction

 Performance is an important consideration for your game.
 Performance dictates how smoothly your game runs on an actual device.
-This directly affects a user’s perception of your game.
+This directly affects a user's perception of your game.

 You should always strive to hit 60 frames per second (FPS) with your game.
 A well-implemented game should hit 60 FPS on devices that are at least 2-3 years older than current flagships.